shaozhm/shine/README.md

 ### Business scenario
 Sales Orders generally created in SHINE application are automatically set to status `In Process`.
-There are possibilities that some Sales Orders gets eventually cancelled by a Customer or rejected by a Sales Manager of Itelo company(dummy company showcased in SHINE).
-This could be due to many reasons like Sales Order created for fraudulent purpose, bad payment history of the customer creating sales order etc. In this scenario we want to predict if a new sales order can get eventually cancelled.
-Those Sales Orders which the system flags as having a high chance of getting eventually cancelled will get manually vetted before its being further processed.
+There are possibilities that some Sales Orders gets eventually canceled by a Customer or rejected by a Sales Manager of Itelo company(dummy company showcased in SHINE).
+This could be due to many reasons like Sales Order created for fraudulent purpose, bad payment history of the customer creating sales order etc. In this scenario, we want to predict if a new sales order can get eventually canceled.
+Those Sales Orders which the system flags as having a high chance of getting eventually canceled will get manually vetted before its being further processed.
 All orders are automatically moved to `In process` status except the one's which needs to undergo a manual vetting.
 The Sales Orders which needs to be vetted will remain in `New` status and Sales Manager can manually vet it.

 Here we have used `linear regression` algorithm for binary classification.
 The algorithm will predict the status of the sales order based on the previous salesorder by customer.
 If algorithm predict salesorder as a valid salesorder, sales order will be created with 'In Process' status otherwise with 'New' status which can be vetted by sales manager manually.